Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 Effects: If you take a Speed 8 action to smear the blood over yourself, you become highly resistant to heat and fire.
 For the next 200 IC, you are immune to the Ignite status effect and any ongoing Ignites will end.
 You become immune to Burns, but existing Burns won't be removed.
 You cannot be wounded by Katon, and the severity of wounds from para elements based on Katon (Shakuton and Futton) are reduced by one category.
 Finally, you take 25% less damage from Katon or its advanced elemental forms.

+Giving the blood to someone who does not hold a contract with the Salamanders constitutes an automatic Breach of Contract.

 #### --( Kuchiyose: Kurochi - Summoning: Black Blood )--
 You summon a small earthenware decanter filled with a pitch-black liquid the consistency of water.
 The blood of this species of salamander is poisonous--but, a single whiff of the stuff would be enough to convince most people not to even consider drinking it.